How to Stop Context Switching from Wrecking Your Productivity

 The right combination of strategies and tools (like Sunsama or Flow Club) will help you increase your productive time, minimize time spent transitioning, and protect your brainpower so you can save it for what’s most important.

-If you need a case study for how a real person manages context switching, here’s some inspiration:
+If you need a case study for how a real person manages context switching, here’s some inspiration.

 Read more: How Gather founder Alex Hilleary uses Flow Club to overcome burnout and master context switching